 Step 7: Prepare for Trial (If Necessary)

-If the insurance company rejects your claim, they may try to drag things out until you run out of patience.
+If the insurance company rejects your claim, they may try to drag things out until you have patience.
 Or worse yet, they might refuse to pay altogether.
 If this happens, it is time for your truck accidents Tampa attorney to prepare for trial.

 That means gathering evidence, preparing witnesses, and ensuring all is ready for court.